boost-ext/di/doc/user_guide.md

 ***Description***

-Named parameters are useful when constructor has more parameters of the same type.
+Named parameters are handy to distinguish different constructor parameters of the same type.

 ```cpp
   T(int value1, int value2);
 ```

-In order to inject proper values into `value1` and `value2` they have to be distinguished somehow.
+In order to inject proper values into `value1` and `value2` they have to be differentiate somehow.
-Boost.DI solution for that problem are annotations.
+Boost.DI solution for this problem are annotations.

 <span class="fa fa-eye wy-text-neutral warning"> **Note**<br/><br/>
-Annotations might be set only when constructor is selected using [BOOST_DI_INJECT] or [BOOST_DI_INJECT_TRAITS].
+Annotations might be set only when constructor is marked using [BOOST_DI_INJECT] or [BOOST_DI_INJECT_TRAITS].
 </span>

 ***Semantics***